-12.1 PyInstaller
+10.1 PyInstaller

 PyInstaller is a tool to convert regular python scripts to "standalone" executables.
 The standard packaging produces a tiny executable and a custom directory structure to host dynamic libraries and Python code (zipped compiled byte-code).
-PyInstaller can produce a self-contained executable file containing your application, however, at run-time, PyInstaller will extract binary files and a custom ZlibArchive https://pyinstaller.readthedocs.io/en/latest/advanced-topics.html#zlibarchive>' to a temporary directory then import modules from the filesystem.
-"PyOxidizer typically skips this step and loads modules directly from memory using zero-copy.
-This makes PyOxidizer executables significantly faster to start."
+PyInstaller can produce a self-contained executable file containing your application, however, at run-time, PyInstaller will extract binary files and a custom ZlibArchive to a temporary directory then import modules from the filesystem.
+PyOxidizer typically skips this step and loads modules directly from memory using zero-copy.
+This makes PyOxidizer executables significantly faster to start.

-Currently a big difference is that PyOxidizer needs to build all the binary dependecies from stratch to facilitate linking into single file, PyInstaller can work with normal Python packages with a complex system of hooks to find the runtime dependencies, this allow a lot of not easy to build packages like PyQt to work out of the box.
+Currently a big difference is that PyOxidizer needs to build all the binary dependencies from scratch to facilitate linking into single file, PyInstaller can work with normal Python packages with a complex system of hooks to find the runtime dependencies, this allow a lot of not easy to build packages like PyQt to work out of the box.

-12.2 py2exe
+10.2 py2exe